tvp-freeports/analysis_finance_reports/docs/source/validation/general_methodology.rst

         .
     sig: <crittographic signature of the document>

+The first parameters its ``version`` and it rappresent to which version of the **general methodology** the file refears to.
+It is linked to a specific way of interpreting the entries and to their meaning.
+It is equal to the ``SHA256`` hash of the source file of the general methodology documentation page (the hash of the ``.rst`` file that generated this page that you are reading).
+If the content of this page changes, the hash change accordingly and all the documents that were referring to that specific version of the general methodology get invalidated.

-The first section is the ``who`` section that contains information about the contributor that is accountable or responable of having followed a certain protocol.
+The first informative section is the ``who`` section that contains information about the contributor that is accountable or responable of having followed a certain protocol.
 This section is composed by

 * ``name``: is the complete name of who own the document and who is responable for its content;